sevenleo/npm-pymanager/README.md

 - `npm list --depth=0 --json` for local packages
 - `npm list -g --depth=0 --json` for global packages
-- `npm outdated --json` for local outdated packages
+- `npm outdated --depth=0 --json` for local outdated packages
 - `npm outdated -g --depth=0 --json` for global outdated packages

 Hidden/private packages whose names start with `.` are filtered out.

-If `npm list` or `npm outdated` returns invalid or empty JSON, the app falls back to an empty result instead of crashing.
+If `npm list` or `npm outdated` returns invalid or empty JSON — or times out — the app falls back to an empty result instead of crashing.
+On timeouts a warning is shown and the last known data is kept on screen.

 ### Size calculation